-[B][3] "ZIP Code" Cases
+[B][3] ZIP Code, Credit Card, and Other Statutes

-Another area of litigation has concerned the gathering of ZIP codes and personal information at the time of credit card purchases.
-A number of states have statutes that arguably relate to these practices, and several consumer class actions have been brought pursuant to these statutes or common law.104 For example, in OneBeacon
+Additional types of computer privacy litigation have concerned the gathering of ZIP codes and personal information obtained at the time of credit card purchases.
+A number of states have statutes that arguably relate to these practices, and several consumer class actions have been brought pursuant to these statutes or common law.109 Claims for insurance coverage under traditional policies that have arisen in these contexts have had mixed results depending on the policies and circumstances at issue.